pdan/Nilou/README.md

 Then open your browser on your `http://localhost:3000`

-1. Clone source code
-2. In your terminal go to project directory

 ## Level passwords

 Level 1 password is: JustWarmingUp

 ## Limitations

-* If user doesn't complete the game and press Verify Button, the verify result always will be ruined.
+* If user doesn't complete the game and press Verify Button, the verify result will always be ruined.
 * When user refresh the browser tab, game will be started from the beginig.
 * In mobile small screens only level 1is accessible.
 * No movement restrictions are considered.
 Therefore, If user moves exceed more than 1MB data, the verify result will be ruined and user should be start again.